Gas-turbine engine: Theory of operation

+If the engine has an additional turbine to drive an industrial generator, helicopter rotor, marine propeller, fan, or other load, a larger share of the flow energy is extracted as shaft work.
+In some designs, this turbine is mechanically independent of the gas generator and is then called a free power turbine.
+In a turbofan, the turbine extracts additional work to drive the fan, while some remaining exhaust energy may still contribute to jet thrust.
+In a turboprop, most of the useful propulsive power is delivered through the propeller; in a typical turboprop engine, the propeller produces roughly 90 percent of the total thrust under sea-level standard-day conditions.
+In a turbojet engine, only enough energy is extracted from the flow to drive the compressor and other engine components; the remaining gas energy is accelerated through a nozzle to provide the jet that propels the aircraft.

 The smaller the engine, the higher the rotation rate of the shaft must be to attain the required blade tip speed.
-Blade-tip speed determines the maximum pressure ratios that can be obtained by the turbine and the compressor.
-This, in turn, limits the maximum power and efficiency that can be obtained by the engine.
-In order for tip speed to remain constant, if the diameter of a rotor is reduced by half, the rotational speed must double.
-For example, large jet engines operate around 10,000–25,000 rpm, while micro turbines spin as fast as 500,000 rpm.
+Blade-tip speed is one of the factors that affects the pressure ratios that can be obtained by the turbine and the compressor, along with blade aerodynamics, stage count, material limits, and component efficiency.
+These factors affect the maximum power and efficiency that can be obtained by the engine.
+For the tip speed to remain constant, if the diameter of a rotor is reduced by half, the rotational speed must double.
+For example, large jet engines operate around 10,000–25,000 rpm, while micro turbines may spin as fast as 500,000 rpm.